 Section 17 of the Indian Registration Act, 1908

 The Indian Registration Act, 1908 governs Rectification deeds.
 As indicated by Section 17 of the Act, any deed affirming any interest for an immovable property should be enlisted.
-The affirmation might be given either by passive consent, by impediment, or by deeds.
+The affirmation might be given either by passive consent, impediment, or deeds.
 Rectification deeds attract stamp duty.
 If the main document is registered or to be registered, then it mandatory for the corresponding confirmation deed to also get registered.

 The content of a Deed of Rectification

 a) Name and address of the parties involved.

 b) Details of the original deed and description of the rectification to be made.

 c) Must have clear and concise in language to avoid future complications.

 d) Should not alter the scope of the original document or violate any regulations.

 e) Must not deprive the party of their rights.

 Read Also – Section 154 of Income Tax Act

 The parties must first mutually agree to the deed and then proceed to a duly executed document.